Dr. Andrew Miller

 Co-Founder and Board Member

 Dr. Elenko is a Non-Executive Director.
-He is the Executive Vice President of Science and Technology at PureTech where he has co‑founded a number of companies for which he has acted as a board member and an interim member of the management team, including Akili Interactive Labs, Gelesis, Alivio Therapeutics, Nybo, and Sonde Health in addition to Karuna.
-Prior to joining PureTech, Dr. Elenko was a consultant with McKinsey and Company where he advised senior executives of both Fortune 500 and specialty pharmaceutical companies on a range of issues such as product licensing, mergers and acquisitions, research and development strategy and marketing.
+Dr. Elenko is the Chief of Research and Strategy at PureTech Health where he has led the development of a number of programs, including Akili Interactive Labs, Gelesis, Karuna Pharmaceuticals and Sonde Health.
+Previously, Dr. Elenko was a consultant with McKinsey and Company where he advised senior executives of both Fortune 500 and specialty pharmaceutical companies on a range of issues such as product licensing, mergers and acquisitions, research and development strategy and marketing.
 Dr. Elenko received his BA in Biology from Swarthmore College and his PhD in Biomedical Sciences from University of California, San Diego.